yyin-dev/MIT6.828/labNotes/lab3/IntelManual - Chapter9.md

 `iret` is used to return from interrupt handler.

-The different between an interrupte gate and a trap gate is in the effect on IF.
+The difference between an interrupte gate and a trap gate is in the effect on IF.
 An interrupt that vectors through an interrupt gate resets IF, preventing other interrupts from intefering.
 A subsequent `iret` restores IF.
-An interrupt through the exception gate doesn't change IF.
+An interrupt through the trap gate doesn't change IF (so interrupts can happen during system calls).

 The processor doesn't permit an interrupt to transfer control to a procedure of less privilege.